Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 When I arrived at Tina’s, I just wanted to confirm my luggage was there before anything else.
 When I asked about it, the staff member just pointed outside and told me to get it there.
 I had no idea what this meant or where he was pointing at.
 He used grunts instead of words.

 However, I still had two other reasons to stop at Tina’s.
-First, I needed to buy a bus ticket to Shangri-La (you can also buy a ticket to Lijiang if you’re going back there).
+First, I wanted to have lunch.
+And second, I needed to buy a bus ticket to Shangri-La.
+You can also buy a ticket to Lijiang if you’re going back there.

 When I tried to ask the staff members (four of them in total!) how long the hike should take, they had no idea.
 Considering this is a very popular hike, to a stone that the whole gorge is named after, and it starts near their hotel, I was shocked that the staff could be this uninformed.